 The Gospel of John emphasizes the Incarnation and Divinity of Jesus Christ.
 The Prologue of John is a sublime piece of world literature!
 In the Prologue, John identifies Jesus as the logos - λóγος, the Word or reason, the philosophical concept of God's unifying principle for all of creation.

 The Gospel of John calls Jesus the Messiah which means Christ in 1:41 and 4:25.
 The Gospel is noteworthy for seven "I am" - Ἐγώ εἰμί - sayings of Jesus that reveal his identity.
 In Exodus 3:14, God refers to himself as "I am who am."
 In the Gospel of John, Jesus identifies himself with God the Father: "Before Abraham came into being, I am" (8:58).
 The Gospel relates seven "I am" sayings of Jesus associated with an image: 'I am the Bread of Life' (6:35) , the 'Light of the World' (8:12), 'the Gate for the sheep' (10:7), the 'Good Shepherd' (10:11), the 'Resurrection and the Life' (11:25), the 'Way, the Truth, and the Life' (14:6), and the 'True Vine' (15:1).

-The Gospel explores the spiritual relationships of the Holy Trinity -
+The Gospel explores the spiritual relationship of the Holy Trinity - the Father,

 and the Holy Spirit.

 His Gospel is the only one which presents the miracle of the wedding feast at Cana, the discourse on the Bread of Life, the raising of Lazarus, the references to the living water and the Holy Spirit, the washing of the disciples' feet, the Prayer of Jesus, and his words to Mary and John at the Cross.
 John portrays Jesus in control of the events leading up to the Crucifixion, as events He must undergo to be obedient to his Father and save mankind.